sf-wdi-37/go-fish-card-game/README.md

 ## Building the Game

+If you're not familiar with the game "Go Fish," take a few minutes to look it up.
+You can't build something you without understanding it at least a little first!

+We'll be building code that will help simulate one round of Go Fish between two players.
+That is:

+- the first player will ask the second player whether the second player has any of a certain kind of card (like "threes" or "kings") in their hand
+- if the the second player has cards that match that description, the first player will take them and add them to their hand
+- if the second player didn't have any matching cards, the second player will say "Go Fish!", and the first player will draw a card from the deck

 Take a look inside `go_fish.rb` and you'll see some boilerplate code for our classes.

 #### Class Interfaces